R&H Logo

 Talk to an Attorney About a Construction Defect Claim

-There are many issues that can lead to a construction defect claim, and our attorneys have experience with all of those issues.
-From poor workmanship and unreasonable delays to unlicensed work and breach of contract, we can help.
-Call 303-688-0944 to start your case assessment.
+Many issues can lead to a construction defect claim, and our attorneys have experience with all of them.
+From poor workmanship and unreasonable delays to unlicensed work and breach of contract, we can help you decide if suing a contractor for poor workmanship is the best option for you.
+Call 303-688-0944 to start a case assessment.